Elementary School Nurse-Donna Briner, RN

-Fifth disease is a viral infection which often affects red blood cells.
+Fifth disease is a viral infection that often affects red blood cells.
 It is caused by a human parvovirus (B19).
 People cannot be infected with animal parvoviruses.

 For many years, fifth disease was viewed as an unimportant rash illness of children.
 Recently, studies have shown that the virus may be responsible for serious complications in certain individuals, such as those with sickle-cell disease or similar types of chronic anemia.
 More information about fifth disease can be found at https://www.health.ny.gov/diseases/communicable/fifth/fact_sheet.htm .

 We are seeing and hearing more about ticks this Spring season.
 The New York State Department of Health (NYSDOH) and local health departments monitor the spread of Lyme disease throughout New York State.
 Lyme Disease is a bacterial infection caused by the bite of an infected deer tick.
 Untreated, the disease can cause a number of health problems.
 Patients treated with antibiotics in the early stage of the infection usually recover rapidly and completely.
 A tip sheet with more information about ticks and how to remove them can be found at https://www.health.ny.gov/publications/2813.pdf